yutaokuyama/HoudiniVezerSync/README.md

 # Getting Started
 1. Clone this repo.
 1. Copy otls/VezerSyncManager.hda to your HDA directory
-1. Set your Vezer file Path
+1. Put VezerSyncManager and Set your Vezer file Path
 1. Hit Load Buttoon
 1. Vezer obj is created in your /obj
 1. This node has a corresponding parameter to Vezer's Track.